Award-winning PDF software

 Instructions and Help about Csrs survivor benefits divorce

-In this video we're going to take a look at some of the other survivor benefits and options available to retirees other than the standard survivor annuity which was covered in another video the first thing again that we want to take a look at is the difference between an employee and a retiree for an employee benefits are automatic provided those minimum service requirements have been met there's nothing that employee needs to do to make sure that their survivors get the benefits entitled to them as a retiree those benefits must be chosen and elected the exception there is children that are eligible will be covered no matter what they are automatically first thing when we talk about other survivor benefits is fe h b-- coverage in order for spouse or family to maintain health insurance coverage to fvh b the employee must be enrolled in self and family coverage at the time of their death there also has to be a survivor annuity payable so you need to go back and check the other video on what the requirements are for a survivor annuity to be payable but that has to be in place third if the survivor annuity is not enough to pay the premiums or Fe HB coverage the survivor can supplement those payments to OPM to continue to pay for that coverage the first type of other option for survivor benefits is an insurable interest what this is is someone who is relying on that retiree for financial dependents or for financial benefit while they are alive that may not be a current or former spouse and not eligible for the typical survivor annuity you have to make the selection at retirement and single or married people can make that election you do not...
+In this video, we're going to take a look at some of the other survivor benefits and options available to retirees, other than the standard survivor annuity which was covered in another video.
+The first thing we want to examine is the difference between an employee and a retiree.
+For an employee, benefits are automatically provided once the minimum service requirements have been met.
+There's nothing that the employee needs to do to ensure that their survivors receive the entitled benefits.
+However, as a retiree, these benefits must be chosen and elected.
+The exception to this is that eligible children will be covered automatically, regardless.
+Next, let's discuss feh b-- coverage.
+In order for the spouse or family to maintain health insurance coverage through feh b, the employee must be enrolled in self and family coverage at the time of their death.
+Additionally, there must be a survivor annuity payable.
+For more details on the requirements for a survivor annuity, please refer to the previous video.
+If the survivor annuity is not sufficient to cover the premiums for feh b coverage, the survivor can make additional payments to OPM (Office of Personnel Management) to continue the coverage.
+Now, let's talk about the first type of other option for survivor benefits, insurable interest.
+This refers to someone who is financially dependent on the retiree or receives financial benefits from them while they are alive.
+This individual may not be a current or former spouse and is not eligible for the typical survivor annuity.
+The selection for insurable interest must be made at the time of retirement and this option is available to both single and married people.
+However, unlike with the typical survivor annuity, a physical examination is required at the expense of the retiree to be eligible for insurable interest....